 A competency-based school should implement all seven elements of the definition.
 Strong implementation also requires policies, pedagogy, structures, and culture that support every student.
-Many of these elements are explained in Quality Principles for Competency-Based Education.
+These topics are explained further in What Is Competency-Based Education?
+An Updated Definition and Quality Principles for Competency-Based Education.

 A Note About Language

 As you learn about competency-based education you will encounter multiple phrases used to capture the practice of students advancing upon mastery: standards-based, mastery-based, performance-based, or proficiency-based.